 The commander was elevated to the FARC’s seven-man ruling body, the secretariat, after the FARC’s second-in-command, “Raul Reyes,” was killed by the Colombian air force in a cross-border raid into Ecuadorean territory in March 2008.

-Gomez’s entry into the secretariat was seen as a victory for the so-called political wing of the FARC, represented by university-educated ideologues such as Gomez, “Pablo Catatumbo” and the killed top leader “Alfonso Cano.”
+Gomez’ entry into the secretariat was seen as a victory for the so-called political wing of the FARC, represented by university-educated ideologues such as Gomez, “Pablo Catatumbo,” and “Alfonso Cano,” who was killed in 2011.

-The U.S. State Department claimed that Gomez was “responsible for overseeing the Southern Bloc’s production of thousands of tons of cocaine” and offered a reward of $2,5 million dollars for information leading up to his killing or capture.
+The U.S. State Department claimed that Gomez was “responsible for overseeing the Southern Bloc’s production of thousands of tons of cocaine” and at one point offered $2,5 million reward for information leading up to his killing or capture.

-In December 2014, Gomez joined the peace talks with the government in Cuba, leaving the majority of FARC units without their original commanders.
+In December 2014, Gomez joined the peace talks with the government in Cuba that had begun two years earlier.
+After he left Colombia, the majority of FARC blocks were left without their original commanders.